jaimergp/kinmodel/ISSUES.md

 - Uncouple IO from calculation
 - It relies on applications rather than libraries.
 For example, the OpenEye toolkits could be used instead of the applications.
+- No error control.
+If one step does not produce any results, the script goes on, resulting in either a exception or a silent termination with no output.
+- Script 01: mol2params script relies on parts of Rosetta written for Py2.
+  Everything under <ROSETTA>/main/source/scripts/python/public/rosetta_py
+  must be updated to use `print()`, `range`, `zip` and `io.IOBase`.
+- Script 02: Input Fasta filenames cannot contain underscores.

+# Questions

+- What does `bou-min-ubo-nrg-jump` do?
+Reading through the source code, it provides the difference of energy (score) between bound/unbound poses, with optional minimization first.
+Can we replicate that with single point potential energies or do we need to compute free energies?

 # Proposed architecture